Human-HLW/Role-RL/README.md

 # Role-Based Reinforcement Learning for LLM Selection

-This project implements a reinforcement learning (RL) framework to dynamically select the most suitable Large Language Models (LLMs) for different roles in a text processing pipeline.
-The goal is to optimize the performance (reward) and cost of using LLMs for various tasks such as topic finding, topic locating, relationship checking, and content organization.
+This project implements a Role Reinforcement Learning (RL) framework to dynamically select the most suitable Large Language Models (LLMs) for different roles in a text processing pipeline.
+The goal is to optimize the performance (reward) and cost of using LLMs for Online Long-Transcript Processing (OLP) including topic finding, topic locating, relationship checking, and content organization.

 ## Overview